milanofthe/pathsim/docs/source/api.rst

 API Reference
 =============

 The basic object hierarchy of PathSim is shown in the diagramm below.
-The :class:`Simulation` manages the system components (derivatives of :class:`Block` and :class:`Event`, :class:`Connection`).
+The :class:`.Simulation` manages the system components (derivatives of :class:`.Block` and :class:`.Event`, :class:`.Connection`).

 .. image:: figures/pathsim_object_hierarchy.png
    :width: 700